 The first half of the story was quite predictable and I found the mother-daughter fights to be a wee bit on the hysterical side – way too much drama for very trivial things.

 For example, for half the book there is an ongoing drama about a Badgley Mischka dress that Joy wants to wear for her bat mitzvah and to which her mother strenuously objects.
 I just didn’t get why there was so much fuss over what seemed to be a non-issue.
 Cannie objects (not for financial reasons, which might make sense), but because it is too party-like for what is essentially a religious ceremony.
 I really felt that she was being quite unreasonable there.
 A young girl on the brink of a ceremony that symbolizes her entry into adulthood would definitely want something a little grown-up.
-Also, the dress sounded perfectly lovely and perfectly suitable to me.
+Also, the dress sounded perfectly lovely and perfectly suitable.

 In addition, I was quite disappointed by Cannie’s character.
 She was very lively and witty in Good in Bed, but here, she seemed to have settled down into becoming a suburban and somewhat whiny mum.
 She is unable to forget and forgive the people who have done her wrong in the past.
 I found that rather childish; I mean it’s been more than 10 years for God’s sake.
 Surely, you can’t still be holding a grudge against people!!